 51. Furthermore, it is recommended that on road testing be considered for detecting issues that may not be well captured by track tests and simulation, such as perception quality limitation (e.g. due to light conditions, rain, etc.).

-52. Finally, it is recommended to develop real-world tests in line with the approach set out in Annex VII.
+52. Finally, it is recommended to develop real-world tests in line with the approach set out in Annex V.

 53. Although it may not be possible to encounter all traffic scenarios during a real-world test, the likelihood of covering specific complex scenarios could be increased by selecting a specific type of ODD (e.g., highway) and examining when and where specific elements (e.g., high- or low-density traffic) typically occur.